banner_image

 • If your dog is on the aging side of life, you'll probably want to get a Balance Pad or two.
 These are the same whether for people or dogs and an inexpensive option.

-Note 2: You can wrap a 2-3" high book in anti-slip material.
-Or you can use a human aerobics step (got mine via Amazon), a Klimb (4.5 inches high so best for medium and large dogs), or a platform you build (search online for ideas).
-Or you can purchase a platform via http://platformsplus.org/index.html You'll likely want to add height to your platform, depending on the dog.
+Note 1: You can wrap one to three inch high books in anti-slip/traction material, e.g. this material from Amazon.
+Or you can use a human aerobics step, a Klimb (4.5 inches high so best for medium and large dogs), or a platform you build (search online for ideas).
+You can also purchase and use Balance Pads, intended for humans, via Amazon and other online retailers.
+Balance pads work well as platforms, especially for older dogs.

 Physical Requirements for the Learner